nhohung/2018-05-14-ualberta-sc/__GitHubResources/GitWalkthrough.md

 ### Adding a project
 This is as easy as dragging a folder onto the app and then syncronizing it.

+You can also click the **+** in the top left corner, then click the "Add" tab, and follow along from there.

 ## Markdown
 Use an online editor to make the rendering of markdown realtime.